 - 4. The official record for this matter contains the following: - a.
-Petitioner Exhibit 1: Aerial Map b.
+Petitioner Exhibit 1: 2009-2013 property record card Petitioner Exhibit 2: 2014-2018 property record card - b.
 The record for this matter also includes the following: (1) all pleadings, briefs, motions, and documents filed in this appeal; (2) all notices and orders issued by the Board or our ALJ; (3) an audio recording of the hearing; and (4) these Findings and Conclusions.